amberelectric/amber-work-experience/README.md

 curl -H "Authorization: Bearer [YOUR API KEY]" https://api.amber.com.au/v1/sites
 ```

-If you are using the debug server, you must add the following line to `secrets.h` as well.
+Note: If you are using the debug server, you must add the following line to `secrets.h` as well.

 ```c++
 #define DEBUG_HOST "[YOUR IP ADDRESS OR HOSTNAME]"
 ```

+### Quick Run
+To quickly upload the code to the FIDGET, connect the ESP32 to your computer, then run `resources/scripts/upload.sh`.

 # Usage

+## Running the Code
+Multiple scripts are provided in `resources/scripts`.
+Each one serves a specific purpose:
+- `compile.sh` checks that your code can be compiled for the ESP32 but does not upload the code.
+- `upload.sh` compiles and uploads your code to the ESP32, then opens a serial monitor in your terminal.
+- `debug.sh` starts the debugging server on your device.

+Note:
+Both `compile.sh` and `upload.sh` automatically install all required libraries via [the PlatformIO registry](https://registry.platformio.org).

-# Troubleshooting
+## Troubleshooting

-Debug Server
+### Debug Server
 To use the debug server, run `resources/debugServer.sh`, then enter your credentials when prompted.
 This script will copy real-time data from the Amber API into `resources/v1/sites/[YOUR SITE ID]/prices/current`,
 then start a local web server on port 8000 with Python's `http.server`.

-On the ESP32 side, all you need to do is uncomment this line near the start of the file:
+On the ESP32 side,
+all you need to do is define `DEBUG_HOST` in `secrets.h` (see "Secrets File")
+and uncomment this line near the start of `main.cpp`:
 ```c++
 #define USE_DEBUG_SERVER
 ```

-Logging
+## Logging
 The following table shows the status messages displayed on the ESP32 LED and in the Serial Monitor.
 A description of the state is in the `Status` column,
 the LED colour and Serial output are shown in the next two columns,